Pincer on Axis Europe: Synopsis

-In 1942, the Axis powers appear to be in ascendence in both eastern Europe and Africa.
+In 1942, the Axis powers appear to be in ascendance in both eastern Europe and Africa.
 The Wehrmacht attacks in Operation Barbarossa have been making great advances through the Soviet Union.
 In North Africa, the Afrika Korps, led by Generalleutnant Erwin Rommel have pushed back the Allied forces and begun the Siege of Tobruk, a major garrison.
 With the success of these two campaigns, Nazi Germany was poised to push through the Middle East to India, joining Japanese forces striking from China and Burma.

 The Soviet Union pressed the United States and United Kingdom to start operations in Europe and open a second front to reduce the pressure of Nazi forces on the Soviet troops.
 President Franklin D. Roosevelt supported an African operation.
 Operation Torch, an attack on French North Africa was proposed, with the objective of driving the Axis powers from North Africa.
 With weapons and equipment including Canadian-made trucks, supplied from Allied arsenals, a massive invasion force was built up.

 In the first of a two-pronged campaign, General Bernard Montgomery, the commander of the British 8th Army during the Battles of El Alamein, repulsed Rommel's attacks and forced an Axis retreat.
 In applying further pressure on the Nazi forces, a task force composed of American units, with Major General George S. Patton in command. set out for Casablanca, the principal Vichy French Atlantic naval base after German occupation of the European coast.

 In November 1942, Allied forces led by Rear Admiral Henry K. Hewitt commenced the Naval Battle of Casablanca.
 The rapid surrender of the French forces led to the capture of high-ranking German officials who were sent into internment.
 With the great British gains in the desert war and the success of the invasion and capitulation of the Vichy French forces at the rear lines, the Afrika Korps was held in a "pincer vice" with no options other than surrender or abandoning North Africa.

 In 1943, Allied forces are being assembled for an assault on Italy, with another "pincer" campaign aimed at the heart of Axis-held Europe.